GovTechSG/private-network-automated/README.md

 - TCP Ethereum Ports: 8180, 8545, 8546, 30303
 - UDP Ethereum Ports: 30303

+Your machines should also be running Ubuntu.
+If you would like to use other OSes instead, you will have to modify the setup scripts accordingly.

 ### Vagrant

 This example shows you how to setup a cluster of Virtualbox VMs on your computer using